abhiramasonny/jaithon/README.md

 - Array Element Modification: You can modify elements of an array using the dot notation.
 Syntax: *arr.add(0, 4).*
 - Print Statement: You can use the print keyword to print values to the console.
 Syntax: *print x*
 - Mathematical Expressions: You can perform arithmetic operations (+, -, *, /) on numbers.
-- Comparrisions: you can preform comparrisions by using the > and < symbols.
+- Comparisons: you can preform comparisons by using the > and < symbols.
 Syntax: *var a = 1>4* >> the output would be a = 0 because that statement is false.
 - Parentheses: You can use parentheses to group expressions and control operator precedence. *PEMDAS*
 - Trigonometric Functions: You can use trigonometric functions such as sin, cos, tan, asin, acos, atan, sqrt.
 Syntax: *sin(3)* *sin(x)*
 - Detecting User input: You can detect user input.
 Syntax: *input variable_name*